v5ma/selfawarenetworks/ref.tomography.md

   3796:   227:   61: So you could convert a peak that's in one data set to a peak another data set as long as both peaks happen at the same time.
 But then itself is kind of like the four years life is transforming that you can make a connection between one objects.
 And when once one slice of an object in another size of an object, and another size and object, because of where those slices intersect incoming sensory tomography, it's like with electric companies demography.
   3797    228
   3798    229  b0209y ctpr.txt:
   3799:   230:   109: I have to talk about nursery.
 So there was this whole.
 Okay, so there was this whole got to talk about electrical impedance tomography near a link and I've got to talk about there.
-Is this whole thing that I recorded from clubhouse which I was breaking down how short-term memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had Facebook pulling out whole words from the brain.
+Is this whole thing that I recorded from clubhouse which I was breaking down how short-term memory it might be in neural circuits, based on that study, so recorded that and that's why neuralink is going to be nearly like technology will be reading and running thoughts and then so we had faceobok pulling out whole words from the brain.
   3800    231
   3801    232  b0252y.md:
   3802:   233:   310: And then you could read, you could decompress it back into a hole 3 image.
 And and but that means that if you are so that so I think of the principles of the four-year slice theorem they like they pervade everything that that they pervade like electrical Impedance tomography and they and also tracktography and diffusion tensor imaging.